WebStyleProduction24/msk-company23/wp-content/plugins/mailoptin/readme.txt

 10. Elementor form integration with MailOptin

 == Changelog ==

+= 1.2.11.2 =
+* Sendinblue optin fix when automation is active.
+* Remove IP address from ActiveCampaign payload if ip is not ip4.
+* More tighter customizer cleanup for improve compatibility with most themes and plugins.
+* Fix support for youtube and vimeo embed.
+* Made description wysiwyg to be text/visual.

+= 1.2.11.1 =
+* Responsive font size fixes for optin forms.
+* Fixed a number of PHP notice errors.
+* Added filter to disable sending optin errors email.

+= 1.2.11.0 =
+* Added support for custom post type to email automation.
+* Optin branding now disabled by default.
+* Better control over google fonts to load when not necessary.
+* Improve optin themes compatibility with most WP themes.

 = 1.2.10.1 =
 * Fixed bug with Mailerlite subscription not working.